connect-group/terraform-aws-rds-finalsnapshot/examples/example-with-rds/README.md

 3. When destroyed with `terraform destroy`, a final snapshot will be taken and the previous final snapshot removed.
 4. When recreated with `terraform apply`, the latest final snapshot will be restored.

-Configuration in this directory creates set of RDS resources including DB instance, DB subnet group and DB parameter group.
+Configuration in this directory creates set of RDS resources including a DB cluster, DB instances, DB subnet group and DB parameter group.

 Data sources are used to discover existing VPC resources (VPC, subnet and security group).